mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 Again it should lower the CPU utilization on the worker which is running the *airflow-scheduler* pod.

 {: .notice--info}
-Scheduler is a very important process of *Apache Airflow*.
+Scheduler is an important process of *Apache Airflow*.
 When it doesn't work properly you will observe many weird and hard to debug flaws.

 ## Monitoring

-*Cloud Composer* has been already configured in the optimal way, but the batch job scheduling might be a very dynamic environment.
+*Cloud Composer* has been already configured in the optimal way, but the batch job scheduling might be a dynamic environment.
 DAGs come and go, from time to time the history needs to be re-calculated which causes high pressure on the tasks scheduling as well.
 Fortunately *Cloud Composer* provides many performance related metrics to monitor.

 **composer.googleapis.com/environment/worker/pod_eviction_count** -- The number of worker pods evictions.
 If the evictions are observed, all task instances running on that pod are interrupted, and later marked as failed.
 The pod's eviction is a clear indicator that too many heavy tasks were running on the worker.
 You can either: lower `core.parallelism` and `celery.worker_concurrency` or scale up the cluster.